thisisxolani/ivyarc/frontend/README.md

-# AuthDashboard
+# Frontend (Angular)

+This README describes only the frontend application setup and workflows.
+It does not cover backend services or infrastructure.

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.1.
+The project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.1.

 ## Development server